swiftlang/swift/docs/WebAssembly.md

   ninja check-swift-wasi-wasm32-custom check-swift-embedded-wasi -C wasmstdlib-macosx-arm64
 ```

-Filter to a subset of tests you'd like to run with `LIT_FILTER`, i.e. only tests with `embedded` in their file path:
+Filter to a subset of tests you'd like to run with `LIT_FILTER`.
+Here's an example to run only tests with `embedded` in their file path:

 ```
 LIT_FILTER='(embedded)' PATH="$(pwd)/wasmkit-macosx-arm64/bin:$(pwd)/llvm-macosx-arm64/bin:$PATH" \
   ninja check-swift-wasi-wasm32-custom check-swift-embedded-wasi -C wasmstdlib-macosx-arm64
 ```

-Filter out tests you don't want to run with `LIT_FILTER_OUT`, i.e. exclude tests containing `KeyPath` with
+Filter out tests you don't want to run with `LIT_FILTER_OUT`.
+Here's an example that excludes tests containing `KeyPath` in their file path:

 ```
 LIT_FILTER_OUT='(KeyPath)' PATH="$(pwd)/wasmkit-macosx-arm64/bin:$(pwd)/llvm-macosx-arm64/bin:$PATH" \